Renesas-SST/rz-utils/universal-scripts/host/tools/README.md

 - `fiptool` - TF-A utility (already included in the release package)
 - `objcopy` - part of GNU binutils (see installation steps above)

-Firmware binaries and DTBs must be available in (already included in the release package):
+Firmware binaries and DTBs must be available in the following location (already included in the release package):

 ```
 target/images/